Snoop Dogg: 2006–2007: Airport arrests and convictions

+2015: Sweden arrest for illegal drug possession

 Snoop Dogg, after performing for a concert in Uppsala, Sweden, on July 25, 2015, was pulled over and detained by Swedish police for allegedly using illegal drugs, violating a Swedish law enacted in 1988 which criminalized the recreational use of such substances – therefore making even being under the influence of any illegal/controlled substance a crime itself without possession.
 During the detention he was taken to the police station to perform a drug test and was released shortly afterwards.
 The rapid test was positive for traces of narcotics and he was potentially subject to fines depending on the results of more detailed analysis.
 Although final results "strongly" indicated drug use the charges were ultimately dropped because it could not be proven that he was in Sweden when he consumed the substances.
-The rapper uploaded several videos on the social networking site Instagram criticizing the police for alleged racial profiling; police spokesman Daniel Nilsson responded to the accusations, saying "we don't work like that in Sweden."
-He declared in the videos, "Niggas got me in the back of police car right now in Sweden, cuz," and "Pulled a nigga over for nothing, taking us to the station where I've got to go pee in a cup for nothin'.
+The rapper uploaded several videos on the social networking site Instagram criticizing the police for alleged racial profiling; police spokesman Daniel Nilsson responded to the accusations, saying: "we don't work like that in Sweden".
+He declared in the videos, "Niggas got me in the back of police car right now in Sweden, cuz", and "Pulled a nigga over for nothing, taking us to the station where I've got to go pee in a cup for nothin'.
 I ain't done nothin'.
 All I did was came to the country and did a concert and now I've got to go to the police station.
-For nothin'!"
-He announced to his Swedish fanbase that he would no longer go on tour in the country due to the incident.
+For nothin'!".
+He announced to his Swedish fanbase that he would never again go on tour in the country because of the incident.